 Consider a chart where the native is asking whether they will achieve recognized career success.
 In Parashari, you would look at the tenth house, its lord, the lord's dignity, the role of the Sun and Saturn, any tenth-house yogas, and the running dasha.
 In KP, those factors still matter, but the deciding question is the tenth cuspal sub-lord.

-Suppose the tenth cusp falls at 18° of Leo, and the sub-lord of that segment turns out to be Mercury.
+Suppose the tenth cusp falls at 12° of Leo, and the sub-lord of that segment turns out to be Mercury.
 The KP astrologer now checks whether Mercury signifies the tenth house.
 Is Mercury sitting in the tenth?
-Is Mercury the lord of the tenth (which it would not be, since the tenth cusp is Leo and its lord is the Sun)?
+Is Mercury the lord of the tenth, which it would not be, since the tenth cusp is Leo and its lord is the Sun?
 Is Mercury's own nakshatra lord placed in or ruling the tenth?
-If any of these is true, Mercury — as the tenth sub-lord — is also a significator of the tenth, and the career result is promised.
-If none is true, KP predicts that despite the rest of the chart's strength, the native's career will not produce the recognized success the question asks about.
+If any of these is true, Mercury as the tenth sub-lord is also a significator of the tenth, and the career result is promised.
+If none is true, KP judges that despite the rest of the chart's strength, the person's career may not produce the recognized success the question asks about.

 The discipline of this approach is its appeal.
 The astrologer is not weighing five competing indicators and reaching a judgement call.
 They are asking a precise structural question and reading a precise structural answer.
 That tight loop is what Krishnamurti was after when he developed the system in the first place.